Jingning-Zhang/PROSPER/README.md

 # PROSPER

-**PROSPER** is a command line tool based on R programming language.
-It is a powerful multi-ancestry PRS method that jointly models GWAS summary statistics from multiple populations by penalized regression and ensemble approach to improve the performance in minority populations.
+We proposed **PROSPER**, a new multi-ancestry PRS method with penalized regression followed by ensemble learning.
+This software is a command line tool based on R programming language.
+Large-scale benchmarking study shows that PROSPER could be the leading method to reduce the disparity of PRS performance across ancestry groups.

 ## Recent Version History